We can all appreciate an ingenious marketing strategy, right? Here’s one for you, disposable cleaning wipes – absolutely brilliant.

 Store wipes in a cool dark cupboard to preserve the properties of the essential oils.

 Wring excess liquid from cloths before using.
 After using, rinse cloth out with clean water and use to wipe surface again if necessary.
-Wipes can be rinsed out or machine washed after using and returned to the container to be used again.
+Wipes can be machine washed after using and returned to the container to be used again.

 Cleaning wipes for a multitude of tasks